 Welcome to Atlanta Yoga!

-Ashtanga and Iyengar yoga in Atlanta’s West Midtown Arts District.
+We have been practicing Ashtanga Yoga in Atlanta’s historical West Midtown neighborhood since 1988.
 We specialize in small group classes, therapeutics, individual sessions and in-depth, individualized teacher training.
 Our approach to yoga is first and foremost as a practice of mindful movement capable of creating spaces in mind and body that allow for increased focus and refined awareness, increased capacity for movement, subjective exploration and transformation.
 We are a Registered Yoga School (RYS) at the 200 and 500 hour levels through Yoga Alliance.
 Elizabeth Rogers is the director of Atlanta Yoga.
 Elizabeth has been involved professionally in the practice and study of contemplative movement/moving arts from a young age and has been practicing and teaching Ashtanga Yoga in group, individual and therapeutic sessions for over 15 years.
 Elizabeth is also currently engaged in clinical work in psychoanalysis and psychoanalytic psychotherapy and is a professional member of IAYT (International Association of Yoga Therapists).

 Yoga Therapeutics and the One on One Session